10 Most Famous Film Quotes

 Gone with the wind

 Gone with the Wind is pretty much the ultimate romantic film which has found a place in many people’s hearts.
 It follows Scarlett O’Hara (played by Vivien Leigh) and her relationships with various characters.
-“Frankly, my dear, I don’t give a damn” was the last line spoken to her by Rhett Butler (played by Clark Gable).
+“Frankly, my dear, I don’t give a damn” was the last line from Rhett Butler (Clark Gable).
 It probably became such an iconic line due to the fact that profanity was frowned upon at the time.
 It hit the headlines back then and it is still doing the same today!